sele-nap/Cool-extensions/CoolExtensions.md

-# Extensions VS Code et Google
+# VS Code and browsers extensions

-Des merveilleuses extensions pour vous aider
+Wonderful extensions to help you

 # VS Code